mobrun/a1-gregforbes/A1_GregForbes_MEB Comments.md

 What we want is to compute an average based on the total energy consumption across a year, and because we don’t have the proper information regarding all customers involved (and whether they use electricity, gas, or both), the average monthly energy consumption values are worthless.

+True.
+In my response I focused on the discrepancy between comparing electricity and gas as different measures of energy.
+The overlap between gas and electricity customers is very important as well.

 #### Q3: What type of calculations should "X" and "Y" be in the step above?
 Why?